fedspendingtransparency/data-act-broker-backend/dataactcore/README.md

 #### Scripts

 The `scripts/` folder contains various python scripts to setup parts of the DATA Act Core repository for local installation.
-These scripts are used by the pip install process to provide a seamless setup.
-See the [DATA Act installation guide](https://github.com/fedspendingtransparency/data-act-broker-backend/blob/master/doc/INSTALL.md) for more details.
-If needed, these scripts can be run manually to setup an environment.

-`configure.py` provides interactive command line prompts to set the S3 bucket JSON and database access credentials.
-The S3 JSON format can be found in [AWS Setup](#aws-setup).
-The databases credentials format can be found in the [Database Setup Guide](#database-setup-guide).

-In addition to the JSON configuration scripts, database creation scripts are located in this folder.
+Database creation scripts are located in this folder.
 When run directly, the following scripts take no parameters and stand up all required tables within each database:

 - setupJobTrackerDB (Creates job_tracker database)
 - setupErrorDB      (Creates the error database)